vn9/Trip-Planner/team/sprint4.md

 * *#124: All code shall be clean!*
 * *#205: All code must be tested*
+* *#359: User: I want to choose what information is displayed in the itinerary and map*
 * *#360: User: I want to plan trips worldwide*
 * *#361: User: I want to view my trip in other tools*
 * *#362: User: I want trip planning to be fast*